Frequently Recommended Windows Programming Books

 - Programming Windows, The Definitive Guide to the Win32 API

-This latest edition of the famous book by Charles Petzold is THE bible of Windows programming.
-Cited for the last umpteen years as the best book on learning to program Windows, it covers the Win32 API and how to program it using C in great detail.
-(Note: even if you use MFC for your programs, it is still helpful to know the underlying mechanisms on which MFC relies.)
+This edition of the famous book by Charles Petzold was regarded as the best book on learning to program Windows back when I wrote my first Windows program, it covers the Win32 API and how to program it using C/C++ in great detail.
+If you use C#, you may find its later edition more useful.

 Advanced Windows Programming Books